The significance and influence of culture, artistic period and history époque period of evolution of shoes throughout time.

 In the 70s the use of optical illusion made into shoes with the use of different colors to create an illusion of movement.
 Is then used as the color red and gold platforms.

-In the 80’s and 90’s there was a rejection of any fashion, giving absolute freedom to the designer.
+Finally in the 80’s and 90’s there was a rejection of any fashion, giving absolute freedom to the designer.

 ERIALS USED ALONG THE HISTORY BY DIFFERENT CULTURES.